Develop an Exit Strategy to Escape Verbal Abuse

-When you're in a verbally abusive relationship, verbal abusers want you to “be a man” or “have the guts to hear the ‘truth’”.
-They expect you to stand there and take the abuse because without you, the abuser cannot regain control of their Self.
-When an abuser looks at you, he sees a target, not a person.
-He sees something to throw garbage at until he feels less threatened - like a monkey throwing poop.
+When you're in a verbally abusive relationship, you need an exit strategy and a safety plan.
+You need them so you don't have to listen to your abuser's hateful words.
+Verbal abusers want you to be a man or have the guts to hear the truth.
+The abuser expects you to stand there and take the abuse because without you, the abuser cannot regain control of him or herself.
+When an abuser looks at you, he or she sees a target, not a person.
+The abuser sees something to throw garbage at until he feels less threatened - like a monkey throwing poop.

 Your abuser sees you as a threat.
 Your abuser flings poop at you like a scared monkey because you threaten his version of reality.
 He wants you to stand there until he brings you down to size and you no longer threaten him.
 Tell me, if someone were actually throwing feces at you, would you stand there to catch it or would you get out of range?

-In “Reach Out“, we discussed telling others about your abusive situation, your verbally abusive relationship.
-In “Educate Yourself” we discussed filling your mind with actual truth about the abusive relationship.
+In "Help for Verbal Abuse", we discussed telling others about your verbally abusive relationship.
+In "Learn About Verbal Abuse" we discussed filling your mind with truth about the abusive relationship.
 In "Self-Reliance", we discussed the need to set personal boundaries to protect yourself from abuse.
-If you've employed those three strategies, then you're in a very good place so far as taking the next step to stop verbal abuse and get out of your verbally abusive relationship: Develop An Exit Strategy.
+If you've employed those three strategies, then you're in a very good place so far as taking the next step to stop verbal abuse and get out of your verbally abusive relationship: develop an exit strategy and safety plan.

 Your Exit Strategy for Verbally Abusive Relationships

 An Exit Strategy is similar to a safety plan; both of them help you to stay safe.
 The difference is that an Exit Strategy comes into play at the very first sign of verbally abusive behavior and its goal is to move to an emotionally safe place now.
 Returning to the abuser later is an option.